scottnonnenberg/blog/pages/posts/2016-04-19-static-site-generation-with-gatsby-js.md

 A surprising aspect of Gatsby is that it isn’t just an authoring and basic static file build tool.
 It also assembles a full javascript [Single-Page App (SPA)](https://en.wikipedia.org/wiki/Single-page_application) for your site.
 Once it’s loaded in a user’s browser, no further page requests are made!

-If you’re not familiar with SPAs, they use [browser history APIs](https://developer.mozilla.org/en-US/docs/Web/API/History_API) to make it look like it is navigating between different pages on a site.
-But it isn’t.
-The loaded app has all it needs to generate each of user-requested page on-demand, using cached or newly-requested data.
-With Gatsby, all posts are loading up front - as you navigate through the site, the only subsequent requests are for images.
+If you’re not familiar with SPAs, they use [browser history APIs](https://developer.mozilla.org/en-US/docs/Web/API/History_API) to make it seem like you are navigating between different pages on a site.
+But you aren't.
+Not really.
+The loaded app has all it needs to generate each user-requested page on-demand, using cached or newly-requested data from the server.
+With Gatsby, all posts are loading up front - as you navigate through the site, the only subsequent requests are for page assets like images.

 Why would you want this?
 Well, perhaps you’re in a coffee shop and you want to download as much as possible while your connection is still new and fresh.
 Or you’re on a wireless connection where high latency makes each round trip with the server take a while - get the entire site at once, and subsequent navigations will be quick.